Pekwerike/MintBankICR/README.md

 4. [Jetpack Compose](https://developer.android.com/jetpack/compose) - Jetpack Compose is Android’s modern toolkit for building native UI.
 It simplifies and accelerates UI development on Android.
 5. [ML Kit](https://developers.google.com/ml-kit) - ML Kit brings Google’s machine learning expertise to mobile developers in a powerful and easy-to-use package.
 6. [CameraX](https://developer.android.com/jetpack/androidx/releases/camera) - CameraX is a Jetpack support library, built to help make camera app development easier.

+##TODO
+1. Improved code documentation
+2. More tests cases to be written
+3. Complete utilization of Hilt to manage dependencies from external libraries like Retrofit and Moshi